ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayPractice.rst

            .. activecode::  ch7Ex4q
               :language: java
+              :autograde: unittest
+              :practice: T

               Finish the following code so that it prints out all of the odd values in the array ``a1``.
+Hint: use % to check for odd values.
               ~~~~
               public class Test1
               {